PADL/libbrowserid/README.md

     }

 You can use OpenSSL to create these files as you would when setting a server up for TLS.
+One of the following must be true:

+* The certificate contains no EKUs and either the DNS subjectAltName or the common name match the acceptor host name.

-The subjectAltName or the CN must match the acceptor host name.
+* The certificate contains an EKU that maps to a GSS service name (for example, serverAuth maps to "http") and either the DNS subjectAltName or the common name match the acceptor host name.

-Multiple subjectAltName values are permitted and the subjectAltName can either contain a DNS name or a URI of the form urn:x-gss:spn where, spn is a BrowserID service principal name.
+* The certificate contains a URI subjectAltName containing a GSS BrowserID URN of the complete BrowserID SPN, e.g: urn:x-gss:imap/mail.lukktone.com.

 ## Other configuration